userpurge/cielo/README.md

 ### Preparing

   * Java is required to run the Minecraft/modpack.
-If your system doesn't have Java installed, download and install Java from [Adoptium Java downloads](https://adoptium.net/).
+If your system doesn't have Java installed, download and install Java from [Oracle](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
-  If you are using Windows and are still unable to run the installer, try using [Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html).

   * If you don't already have Minecraft on your computer, then [download](https://www.microsoft.com/store/productId/9PGW18NPBZV5) it from the Microsoft store.